 To request an extension of time to fi le your return, you must fi le Form CT-1040 EXT, Application for Extension of Time to File Connecticut Income Tax Return for Individuals, and pay all the tax you expect to owe on or before the due date.
 Visit www.ct.gov/TSC to fi le your extension over the Internet.

 See CT-140EXT Form and Instructions for more information.

 You can also file this form online at Internet Individual Income Tax Extension.
 Read the page carefully then click the next button to start the extension.

 District Of Columbia

-Form FR-127 Extension of Time to File Income Tax Return: Use this form if you cannot complete and file your return by the due date.
-You can receive a six-month extension of time to file.
-You must submit this form by April 16.
-Do not use the federal extension form to request an extension of time to file the DC return.
+Use form FR-127 if you cannot file your DC individual income tax return by the April 15, 2014 due date.
+By filing this form, you can receive an extension of time to file until October 15, 2014.
+You must use Form FR-127 to request an extension of time to file a DC individual income tax return.

 There are two ways to obtain an extension to file your Georgia income tax return:

 - Attach a copy of the Federal Form 4868 to the Georgia return when filed.
 If you request a federal extension electronically, you must attach a copy of the IRS confirmation letter to your Georgia return.
 Contact the IRS at 1-800-829-1040 to obtain Form 4868.

 - Submit Georgia Form IT-303.
 You must mail Form IT-303 before the return due date and attach a copy to the return when filed.
 Also, keep a copy of the form for your records.
 GA will notify you only if your extension request is denied.

 An extension to file does not extend the date for paying the tax.
 Tax must be paid by the statutory due date to avoid late payment penalty and interest.
 Use Form IT-560 to pay tax due.
 The amount paid should be entered on Form 500, Page 2, Line 20.